-2.2 Objectives related to longer term change
+2.2 Outcomes related to longer term change

-Unfortunately, in many repeated surveys it would be inappropriate for users to respond strongly to the movement from one period to the next.
+Unfortunately, in many repeated surveys it would be inappropriate for users to base important decisions on the movement from one period to the next.
 The lag one movement may behave quite erratically.
-One reason is sampling error on the estimates - the survey may simply not be large enough to detect real period to period movements of the size users wish to respond to.
-A second reason is that the true sequence of population values is affected by irregularity - short term and transient changes in the population which have little relationship to policy evaluation or prediction of future values.
+One reason is sampling error on the estimates - the survey may simply not be large enough to detect real period-to-period movements of the size users wish to respond to.
+A second reason is that the true sequence of population values is affected by irregularity - short-term and transient changes in the population which have little relationship to policy evaluation or prediction of future values.

-To make sensible decisions in such a series users need a longer term view of changes in the population.
+To base sensible decisions on such a series, users need a longer term view of changes in the population.
 This requires comparing data over longer periods.
 A movement over three or four periods may be used, or some smoothing of the data over time.
-For a monthly survey, users may take quarterly averages as a way of smoothing the data - these can then be compared across time, being a more stable series.
+For a monthly survey, users may take quarterly averages as a way of smoothing the data.

 Sophisticated users of a repeated survey recognise the danger of responding to the lag one movement in its own right.
-This is evidenced by the widespread use of methods aimed at providing a more reliable long term picture.
-However, survey designers have rarely recognised estimation of longer term change as a survey objective.
+This is evidenced by the widespread use of methods aimed at providing a more reliable long-term picture.
+However, survey designers have rarely recognised estimation of longer-term change as a survey objective.

 It turns out that the best survey designs for estimating longer term change may be very different to those that are best for estimating lag one movement.
-In particular, a low overlap between periods may lead to improved estimates of longer term change.
+In particular, a low overlap between periods may lead to improved estimates of longer-term change.

-2.3 Introducing the "trend"
+2.3 Introducing the 'trend'

-It is difficult to define what we mean by longer term change, which makes it hard to measure this aspect of the performance of a survey design.
-One approach to this is to produce a variety of measures, such as movements at longer lags or, for a monthly survey, quarterly averages and their movements.
+It is difficult to define what we mean by longer-term change, which makes it hard to assess this aspect of the performance of a survey design.
+One approach is to produce a variety of measures, such as movements at longer lags, or averages over multiple survey periods.
 We will follow this approach in some of the evaluation, demonstrating that the same survey designs are appropriate for improving a variety of measures.

-In addition, we will introduce the "trend" of the series.
-The term "trend" here refers to a smoothing of the series that attempts to remove seasonal variation as well as short term irregular variation.
+In addition, we will introduce the 'trend' of the series.
+The term 'trend' here refers to a smoothing of the series that attempts to remove short-term irregular variation as well as seasonal variation.
 The trend results from a time series decomposition of the series into trend, seasonal and irregular components (and other components such as trading day effects).
+For a discussion of such a decomposition as applied in the Australian Bureau of Statistics see ABS (1987).

-Many statistical agencies use methods of time series decomposition based around the X11 program (Shiskin et. al. 1967).
-For the purposes of this paper we choose a method that was derived as a linear approximation to the X11 method by Dagum et. al. (1996).
+Many statistical agencies use methods of time series decomposition based around the X11 program (Shiskin, Young & Musgrave 1967).
+For the purposes of this paper we choose a method that was derived as a linear approximation to the X11 method by Dagum, Chhab & Chiu (1996).
 This method is used to represent the sort of trend outcome obtained by time series decomposition in most agencies.
 Because it uses a linear transformation of the survey estimates, it is straightforward to analytically derive measures of accuracy of estimates under this trending procedure.

-While the formulae and results presented in this paper are specific to the particular trend used, they should give a good indication of what users are achieving with their various smoothing techniques.
-In this sense the trend given is presented as a surrogate for what users and agencies are currently doing to determine the direction of the underlying series.
+While the formulae and results presented in this paper are specific to the particular trend used, they should give a good indication of what users are achieving with similar smoothing techniques.
+This is because all smoothing techniques will produce some sort of average across data from nearby time points.
+In this sense the trend given is presented as a surrogate for what statistical agencies and the users of statistics are currently doing to determine the direction of the underlying series.